-When considering highly interconnected networks, it’s clear that Trust, Security & Privacy concerns feature prominently.
+When considering highly interconnected networks, it is clear that trust, security and privacy are the prominent concerns.
 The Fire Study DIN 2017 looked at technology drivers and found IoT and 5G to be the key components.
-Highlighted was the need to understand the Trust, Security & Privacy concerns within NGI regarding the interaction of humans and autonomous, manual and remotely operated machines.
+The focus was on the need to understand the trust, security and privacy concerns within NGI regarding the interaction of humans and autonomous, manual and remotely operated machines.
 There is a need to look deeper at the security threats even for liberal governments as cyber security will become impossible to secure because of the ease of connectivity as the internet of Things becomes ever more prevalent.
 More urgency is needed on this.